From toddlers to teens, the most effective tool to help start the school year right is . . .

 Aren’t routine charts just for little kids?

 No. All three of my children have routine charts for various parts of the day and they are 9, 13, and 16.
-Many of my executive coaching clients have routine charts (or lists) too!
+Many of my executive coaching clients have routine charts (in the form of lists) too!

 What if you’ve used a routine chart in the past, but it just doesn’t work any more?